 As a pizza masterclass that respects itself, this article is a long read.
 If you are in for taking your skills to the next level, you are at the right place.
-If you are browsing for a shorter quicker version try my Quick Italian Pizza Dough recipe.
+In this post, I deconstruct the pizza dough to its ingredients, describe the art of making Neapolitan pizza and list the tools you need for this, without technical jargon so anyone without prior experience can easily follow!

 There's without doubt something magical about pizza; be it the combination of dough, tomatoes and cheese or the fact that it's round in shape, and can be sliced and eaten by hand.
 Pizza is the glue that holds us all together and pizza is always a good idea, it can be found anywhere, effortlessly and on a budget and makes everyone happy.
 What's more, for the home baker pizza lover with a garden patio or spacious balcony/terrace, outdoor pizza ovens are now quite affordable so anyone can make authentic Neapolitan pizza at home!